 The End of an Era

-Tips for Visiting the Keys Ranch and Joshua Tree National Park
+Tips for Visiting Desert Queen Ranch and Joshua Tree National Park

 Where: Joshua Tree National Park is located in Southern California, within a day’s drive of Los Angeles, San Diego, Phoenix, and Las Vegas.

-When: Joshua Tree National Park is open year round, but the best time to visit is early spring or late fall.
-Tours of the Desert Queen Ranch are offered Thursday through Saturday at 2pm, from October through May.
+When: Joshua Tree National Park is open year-round, but the best time to visit is early spring or late fall.
+Tours of the Desert Queen Ranch are only offered Thursdays and Sundays, from October through May.

-Cost for admission: $25 per carload will get you into the park.
+Cost for admission: $30 per carload will get you into the park.
 It’s good for seven consecutive days.
+You can also buy an annual pass that will get you into every national park for a full year.
 Tickets for the Keys Ranch tour are $10 per person.

 Amenities: There are four visitor centers in the park, all with toilets and running water.
 There is no cell service or Wi-Fi.

-Transportation: Most people fly into Las Vegas Find a great deal on Skyscanner, and then rent a car to drive to Joshua Tree.
-It’s a three hour drive, but quite lovely.
-Dozens of car rental provides are available right at McCarran International Airport.
-Book Now & Save 50% on Rental Cars – Search, Book, Done!
+Transportation: Most people fly into Las Vegas.
+Find a great deal on Kayak, and then rent a car to drive to Joshua Tree.
+It’s a three-hour drive, but quite lovely.
+Dozens of car rental providers are available right at McCarran International Airport.